callstack/react-native-testing-library/docs/ReduxIntegration.md

 ## Setting up

 Install the packages required for Redux and it up.
-For this example we will simply install `react-redux` and `redux`.
+For this example we will install `react-redux` and `redux`.
 We will then proceed to create our action creators (found in `./actions/todoActions.js`) and our reducers (found in `./reducers/index.js`)

 ```js
 // ./actions.todoActions.js